Enjoying Better Digestive Health

 Bone broth is a good source of the amino acid glutamine.
 Studies have suggested that glutamine may help maintain intestinal barrier function to promote GI tract integrity.6,7

 Along with these easy home remedies, it’s also important to get enough sleep and hydrate with water to maintain overall digestive health and wellness.
 It helps to avoid processed foods and reach for more plant-based foods in your diet as well.
 Gut health impacts your body’s overall wellness and comfort, so be sure to include healthy options that agree with your stomach.

 If you’re looking for more ways to improve digestive health, see The 3 Best Herbs for Liver Health and Detox Support or Build a Healthier Gut with Probiotics.
 Sign up for Swanson Health emails to be the first to know about new articles and our best promotions.

 About Amy Sunderman, MS, RD

-Amy is a registered dietitian, nutritionist and author with over 20 years of experience in the supplement industry.
+Amy is a registered dietitian, nutritionist, and author with more than 20 years of experience in the supplement industry.
 Amy is passionate about dietary supplements and the health benefits they offer.
 She enjoys working to find novel nutritional ingredients with strong clinical research behind them to drive innovation and provide health-promoting products to consumers.